 So, as you can see, not only did The Willy Wagons have the awesome responsibility of safely carting around our beloved Wilson, they were also Wilson’s connection to life beyond the end of our street.
 They gave him something to look forward to, a sense of adventure, a new outlook on life.
 They allowed Wilson to continue doing all the things he loved, and most importantly, allowed our family to do those things together.
 We believe Wilson lived a little longer than he would have because of his wagons, and of course… the love and devotion of his family.

 We still have both of Wilson’s wagons.
 The blue one is in storage but the green one is tucked away in our tiny home exactly where it was when Wilson traveled with us.
 When we planned to travel the United States, we thought, or hoped, Wilson would join us.
 So, although his wagon sits unused, it’s exactly where it belongs.
 We like knowing it’s there, too.
 Every time we see it we envision Wilson being pulled down the road with the wind blowing in his hair.
 We’re reminded of his outlook on life, his sense of adventure, and the importance of family and love.
 We’re inspired by Wilson to experience life beyond the end of our street, just like he did in his wagon.

-Our tiny home is now our wagon, and in honor of Wilson, our best friend and the greatest dog that ever lived, we renamed it to “The Willy Wagon.”
+Our tiny home is now our wagon.
+And in honor of Wilson, our best friend and the greatest dog that ever lived, we renamed it “The Willy Wagon.”